mrakgr/The-Spiral-Language/readme.md

     inl recurrent = stateful .recurrent
 ```

 Feedforward and recurrent layers aren't much different from each other.
 Only their `layer_type` field differs.
-There are other layer type as well.
+There are other layer types as well apart from the three shown above.

 Layer combinators are used to actually run and initialize the layers.
 And those combinators are derived from the `layer_map` and `layer_map_fold`.